jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 frequent deploys help surface issues with the applicaiton build and the runtime environment the ability to observe development changes in a production context provides timely feedback on newly added  application features to ensure they effectively address user need.

-also like many sites, we continue to offer SSH access to the batch system via a login node that offers full control over their batch workflows
--- a login node is the classic HPC interface where the user can arrange t their work and schedule th ssh connections are hard-wired to specific systems in order to retain access to the process state of the user's shell due to their tight integration with the cluster's compute environment, login nodes are often deployed as a minor varient of a compute node that doesn't run batch jobs on hardware identical to the other compute nodes. this is a practicle approach that simplifies job development by ensure the user environment during interactive use is identical to the environment during batch use.

-this node-specific deploy can make ssh infrastructure feel very static compared to the flexible routing inherent to web architectures,

-placing the HPC ssh service on an equal footing with web applications facilitates a uniform approach for maintaining the HPC interface. we use ssh.piper to route traffic....
+we use ssh.piper to route traffic....

 web application and login nodes